Davide255/LVIE/README.md

 ## Features
 This is only an embrional phase of this project so it hasn't even the GUI, but this list is a list of features that will surely be implemented in this editor!

-### Color spaces
-Firstly this project use the rust palette library for color spaces management, meaning this photo editor can work with many color spaces!
-At the moment we're focusing on implementing convertions between:
-- [X] RGB
-- [ ] HSV
-- [ ] OKLAB
-- [ ] OKLCH
-- [ ] CIELAB

 ### Image manipulation
 Image manipulation is the core of this project, it includes all the values you need to adjust while processing an image!